martinfrances107/rust_d3_geo/README.md

 Here is an outline of the common steps found in all the examples.

-1) Take a projection's default builder, make adjustments build to construct a projector.
+1) Take a projection's default builder, make adjustments, then call build() to construct a projector.

     ```rust
     let projector = Stereographic::<f64>::builder()